Household Bubbling Strategies for Epidemic Control and Social Connectivity: Results

 \subsection{Results for the bubble merging strategy}

 We now turn our attention to the scenario where cliques are merged according to the strategies described in Sec.~\ref{sec.bubstratt}.
-Here, we will consider only the case where this merging strategy takes place before the disease starts spreading in the network.
+We focus on the case in which merging is performed before the disease starts spreading, on networks with $P(k_E)=Pois(2,1,5)$.
+Results for SF networks and for other ER parameterizations are provided in the Supplementary Material.

+To quantify how many individuals benefit from each merging strategy, we denote by $f_{\mathrm{grow}}$ the fraction of individuals whose bubble size increases after merging, and the explicit calculation of this quantity for each merging strategy is given in Appendix~\ref{app.calcPtilde}.

-We begin with Scenario "$w^*=1$", in which households with at most one worker are merged in pairs.
+We begin with Scenario $w^*=1$, in which households with at most one worker are merged in pairs.
 Figure~\ref{fig.fusionN1}a presents the distribution of household sizes before and after applying the merging strategy, illustrating, as expected, a clear shift toward larger household sizes.
 Because these newly formed bubbles contain more workers, and therefore possess a higher number of external connections, it is natural to expect an increase in epidemic risk (i.e., a lower value of $\beta^E_c$).
 The relevant question, however, is whether this increase remains moderate or not.

 To answer this question, we compared the cases with and without household merging, and used the theoretical equations that predict the critical epidemic threshold given in the previous section.
-In Fig.~\ref{fig.fusionN1}b, we show the fraction of recovered people $R$ at the final stage for $\beta^I=1$, and assuming homogeneous external connections that follow a truncated Poisson distribution $Pois(2,1,5)$.
+In Fig.~\ref{fig.fusionN1}b, we show the fraction of recovered people $R$ at the final stage for $\beta^I=1$, and assuming external connections that follow a truncated Poisson distribution $Pois(2,1,5)$.
 As expected, from this figure, we can see that merging households leads to a larger fraction of infected people.
-Nevertheless, by using Eq.~(\ref{eqBetaEc}), we find that the critical external transmission probability for the "$w^*=1$" scenario is $\beta_c^E=0.19$, which is slightly lower than the value $\beta^E_c=0.21$ obtained for the case without merging.
+Nevertheless, by using Eq.~(\ref{eqBetaEc}), we find that the critical external transmission probability for the $w^*=1$ scenario is $\beta_c^E=0.194$, which is slightly lower than the value $\beta^E_c=0.21$ obtained for the case without merging.